Aynor, South Carolina: Economy

 In 2013, PTR Industries relocated to the Cool Springs Business Park near Aynor from Bristol, Connecticut after that state passed restrictive gun control legislation.
 The company said that it will hire an additional 30 workers within the first quarter of 2014, with a goal of having 120 employees in 2017.

 Education

-Public education in Aynor is administered by Horry County Schools.
-The district operates Aynor High School, Aynor Middle School, and Aynor Elementary School.
+Public education in all of the county is administered by Horry County Schools.
+In the Aynor area, the district operates Aynor High School, Aynor Middle School, and Aynor Elementary School.

 Aynor has a public library, a branch of the Horry County Memorial Library.